Via Santi Villamarín

 Get Out of My Face

-An old classmate from high school posts racist commentary current events.
+An old classmate from high school posts racist commentary about current events.
 Blocked.
 A former coworker spams pictures of her children participating in mundane activities.
 Unfollowed.
 A former groupmate from college posts a BuzzFeed article.
 Unfriended.

 Why am I logged into Facebook?
 Oh right, I wanted to clear that notification off my phone—a notification which turned out to be a game invite.
 People still send those?